Finding Trends in Software Research: Topic Modeling

-As shown in Figure~\ref{fig:lda}, LDA~\cite{blei2003latent, nikolenko2015topic} assumes $D$ documents contain \textit{T} topics expressed with \textit{W} different words.
+As shown in Figure~\ref{fig:lda}, the LDA topic modelling algorithm~\cite{blei2003latent, nikolenko2015topic} assumes $D$ documents contain \textit{T} topics expressed with \textit{W} different words.
 Each document $d \in D$ of length $N_d$ is modeled as a discrete distribution $\theta(d)$ over the set of topics.
-Each topic corresponds to a multinomial distribution over the words.
-Discrete priors $\alpha$ are assigned to the distribution of topics vectors $\theta$ and $\beta$ for the distributions of words in topics.
+Each topic corresponds to a multinomial distribution over the words. $\alpha$ is the discrete prior assigned to the distribution of topics vectors($\theta$); and $\beta$ for the distributions of words in topics($\psi$).

 As shown in Figure~\ref{fig:lda}, the outer plate spans documents and the inner plate spans word instances in each document (so the \textit{w} node denotes the observed word at the instance and the \textit{z} node denotes its topic).
 The inference problem in LDA is to find hidden topic variables \textit{z}, a vector spanning all instances of all words in the dataset.
 LDA is a problem of Bayesian inference.
 The original method used is a variational Bayes approximation of the posterior distribution~\cite{blei2003latent} and alternative inference techniques use Gibbs sampling~\cite{griffiths2004finding} and expectation propagation~\cite{minka2002expectation}.